-Land that is a facility provided under the retirement village scheme for the exclusive use of residents (and their guests) may also fall within the exemption entitlement.
+Land that adjoins and is used in conjunction with a residential unit and land that is a facility provided under the retirement village scheme for the exclusive use of residents (and their guests) may also fall within the exemption entitlement.

-Enquiries may be made to RevenueSA regarding qualifications for entitlement and the method of making an application for exemption.
+Enquiries may be made to RevenueSA regarding qualifications for entitlement.
+Applications for exemption are to be made by writing to the Commissioner and must address the exemption criteria.